Toberumono/WRF-Runner/README.md

 2. run `java -jar WRFRunner.jar configuration.json` (where configuration.json is the path to your configuration file).

 ## Help
+### <a name="docv"></a>Description of Configuration Variables

++ general
+	+ features: These are toggles for the pieces of the script, mostly useful in debugging.
+Generally, the first three must be enabled for an actual run.
+		- wget: Toggle the wget step
+		- wps: Toggle the WPS step
+		- wrf: Toggle the WRF step
+		- cleanup: If this is true, then the script will automatically delete downloaded or other intermediate files that are no longer needed.
+	+ parallel:
+		- is-dmpar: This tells the script whether WRF and WPS were set up with DMPAR mode.
+This is effectively the toggle for all parallel components.
+		- boot-lam: True indicates that the mpich call should include the boot flag.
+This should only be used on personal machines that will not have another mpich process running on them.
+		- processors: The number of processors to allow WRF to use.
+If you intend to continue using the computer on which you are running the simulation while the simulation is in progress, leave your system at least 2 processors.
+	+ wait-for-WRF: True indicates that the script should wait for WRF to complete.
+This *must* be true for it to perform the final stage of cleanup.
+Otherwise, this is a matter of preference.
++ paths: Absolute paths to the executable directories for WRF and WPS as well as the working and grib data directories.
+These must not end in '/'.
+	- wrf: The path to the WRF *run* directory.
+	- wps: The path to the WPS *root* directory.
+	- working: A path to an arbitrary, preferably empty folder into which temporary files can be placed.
+	- grib_data: A path to an arbitrary, preferably empty folder into which downloaded grib data can be placed.
++ timing: Settings for calculating the appropriate start and end times of the simulation.
+	+ rounding: This is used to set the first non-zero field in the time settings and give it a simple offset.
+		- enabled: Toggles this feature
+		- diff: A quick offset setting, can be previous, current, or next.
+Generally, leaving this on current is advisable.
+		- magnitude: The first non-zero value.
+While this can be second, minute, hour, day, month, or year, day is generally recommended.
+	+ offset: These are used to fine-tune the start time of the simulation.
+These values *can* be negative.
+		- enabled: Toggles this feature
+		- days: Number of days to shift the start time by.
+This field's magnitude should generally never exceed 2.
+		- hours: Number of hours to shift the start time by.
+This field's magnitude should generally never exceed 48.
+		- minutes: While it is possible to set an offset with minutes, this is highly inadvisable and will cause the simulation to fail with the default dataset.
+		- seconds: While it is possible to set an offset with seconds, this is highly inadvisable and will cause the simulation to fail with the default dataset.
++ commands: Paths to the executables used in this script.
+These can different across systems.
+See [Configuring commands](#cc) for a script that will print out these values such they can by copy-pasted in.
+	- bash
+	- rm
+	- wget

 ### <a name="gtrp"></a>Getting the Required Programs

 - Linux (note: you may need to replace the names of the downloaded files or the directories they unpacked to to match the versions that you downloaded):